hzla/Pokeweb-Live/README.md

 ## Credits

-Thanks to kaphotics, andibad, bond697 for their posts on the project pokemon forums that helped with much of the format info for the narcs, especially bond697's IDB files.
+Thanks to kaphotics, andibad, bond697, and kazowar for their posts on the project pokemon forums that helped with much of the format info for the narcs, especially bond697's IDB files.

 Thanks to Hello007 for his research into the PID algorithm.